Mercyhurst Lakers women's ice hockey: College Hockey America through 2005–06

-- The Meghan Agosta years
+The Meghan Agosta years

 By the mid-2000s Mercyhurst College (it would become Mercyhurst University in 2012), had several advantages in recruiting: The college itself, a small Catholic institution with very good academics; The success and graduation rate of its athletes; and, the overwhelming success of the team.
 The campus location near Lake Ontario was attractive to young women from Ontario, New York and Pennsylvania, a large pool of talent.

 In 2006, the Lakers attracted Megan Agosta, perhaps the most sought-after talent in the NCAA.
-Even before attending college, she had won an Olympic gold medal at the 2006 Turin games with Team Canada.
+Even before attending college, she had won an Olympic gold medal at the 2006 Turin games with Team Canada as a 19 year old; the youngest player on the team.
 She became one of the best players of the decade in NCAA play.